serverless/blog/posts/2016-11-03-4-ways-to-secure-prevent-vulnerabilities-in-serverless-applications.md

 ---
-title: The 4 Ways to Secure and Prevent Vulnerabilities in Your Serverless Applications Using Snyk
+title: 4 Ways to Secure & Prevent Vulnerabilities in Serverless Applications using Snyk
 description: "Using Serverless is a boon for security, as it greatly reduces the risk of unpatched servers.
 In this environment, vulnerable open source packages become the primary security risk.
 The new Serverless Snyk plugin addresses this issue."
 date: 2016-11-03
 thumbnail: 'http://res.cloudinary.com/snyk/image/upload/w_400/v1468845258/logo/snyk-avatar.png'